Here You Will Find:

 - Potassium (K) –A bacteria and mold resistance booster, it strengthens stems and branches while playing a vital role in the use of air and light.

 Macronutrients are essential to every phase of plant growth.
 However, different stages require varying proportions and combinations of NPK.
 Bat guano with high nitrogen content is ideal during the vegetative stages.
-On the other hand, a phosphorus-heavy guano is better for flowering.
+On the other hand, phosphorus-heavy guano is better for flowering.
 Bare in mind that, if you’re growing autoflowering weed seeds then the growth stages will be somewhat different.

 What Micronutrients Can Be Found In Bat Guano?